 Miscellaneous Document & Recording Notes

 Blanket assignments and releases are not accepted.
 Each assignment or release must be an individual document.
-The original document will always be returned after progressing through the archival process.
-Self Addressed Stamped Envelopes are required for document returns.

 Military Discharges

 Effective May 15, 2007, in response to the ongoing identity theft crisis, a Military Discharge Document (DD-214) is considered by Indiana State Statute to be a confidential document.
 According to Indiana Code 10-17-2-4, only specific persons and/or entities are allowed to view and obtain copies of these documents after providing photographic identification.
 The list is very specific and set out within the statute.
 In order to comply with this statute, you will be asked to provide a photo ID.
 If you would like to obtain a copy of a DD214 please visit https://www.in.gov/dva/request-dd214/ and fill out the request form before visiting the office.
-If you have any questions please call the office
+If you have any questions please call the office.

 A Note about Illegible Documents